Removal from the Principality Building Society and other lender panels: Why they do it and how to get reinstated

 Top Tip: The best way to avoid the hassle of seeking Principality Building Society panel reinstatement is to ensure that your firm is not removed off of the Principality Building Society conveyancing panel in the first place.

-Note: Subject to certain conditions Lexsure’s experts or consultants can assist in providing you with guidance for reinstatement onto the Principality Building Society conveyancing panel but under no circumstances will Lexsure (or the Conveycentric Team) submit an application to Principality Building Society directly or via their appointed panel manager.
+Note: Subject to certain conditions Lexsure’s experts or consultants can assist in providing you with guidance for reinstatement onto the Principality Building Society conveyancing panel but under no circumstances will Lexsure (or the Conveycentric Team) submit an application to Principality Building Society directly or via their preferred panel manager.
 Any reinstatement application will have to be made by your firm.
 For the avoidance of doubt, Lexsure (or the Conveycentric Team) are in no way involved in managing the Principality Building Society conveyancing panel.

 Related Pages